sirech/talk-humane-on-call-alerting/presentation.md

 - on-call is a big topic
 - I'm going to focus on alerting
-- For that, let's do a short introduction to the topic
+- Before that, let's do a short introduction to the topic

 ---